Hotel Property Management Systems: Products and Features

 Channel management software is a single interface to control and distribute inventories across different channels such as GDSs, OTAs, wholesalers, direct booking platforms, etc. A channel manager connects directly to a central reservation system that holds information about the availability and cost of hotel rooms, sharing this information via the distribution channels.
 It makes room inventory available to travelers who want to book a room or property online, listing rooms on different sources.
 Also, a channel management module facilitates booking-related transactions.

-Different distribution channels expose the inventory to different audiences.
-For example, connection to OTAs and some airline websites allow a larger number of potential guests to be reached, those who book flights or plan trips in advance.
+Different distribution channels expose inventory to different audiences.
+For example, connection to OTAs and some airline websites allows a larger number of potential guests to be reached, those who book flights or plan trips in advance.
 Metasearch sites compare prices across different channels, letting a customer make the best decision.
-Connections to global distribution systems assist non-leisure traveler booking as well as group reservations.
+Connections to GDSs assist non-leisure traveler booking as well as group reservations.

 The main function of this module is housekeeping management and property maintenance.
-Housekeeping functionality includes management of room status, maid assignment for room cleaning based on a block or floor location, keeping lists of tasks for housekeepers.
-Maintenance management keeps the record of hotel disruptions and repairs with the further assignment of an attendant who can eliminate a problem.
+Housekeeping functionality includes room status management, maid assignment for room cleaning based on a block or floor location, and keeping lists of tasks for housekeepers.
+Maintenance management keeps the record of hotel disruptions and repair activities with the further assignment of an attendant who can eliminate a problem.